 Utilize Local Resources

 Another tip for helping a loved one who may be struggling is to utilize local resources.
 It’s never a bad idea to reach out for professional assistance and take advantage of programs or organizations in your area that can be useful.
-For example, if this person is struggling with their mental health then you may want to help them find a therapist.
-On the other hand, if your loved one has a disability and needs extra assistance then you may want to look into an option such as getting them involved with Empowered Community Services.
-It will take some of the pressure off of you and ensure that the person you care about is able to lead a quality life.
+The different types of support that you can look into include:

 Ask How You Can Help